reflectoring/reflectoring.github.io/_posts/2020-12-18-spring-boot-elasticsearch.md

 TRACE ..
 Sending request POST /productindex/_search..:
 Request body: {.."query":{"bool":{"must":[{"query_string":{"query":"samsung","fields":["manufacturer^1.0"],..}},{"query_string":{"query":"laptop","fields":["category^1.0"],..}}],..}},"version":true}
 ```
-There are numerous combinations of [method naming patterns](https://docs.spring.io/spring-data/elasticsearch/docs/current/reference/html/#elasticsearch.query-methods.criterions) which generate a wide range of Elasticsearch queries.
+There are numerous combinations of [method naming patterns](https://docs.spring.io/spring-data/elasticsearch/docs/current/reference/html/#elasticsearch.query-methods.criterions) that generate a wide range of Elasticsearch queries.

 ## Indexing and Searching with `ElasticsearchRestTemplate`
 The Spring Data repository may not be suitable when we need more control over how we design our queries or when the team already has expertise with Elasticsearch syntax.

 In this situation, we use [`ElasticsearchRestTemplate`](https://docs.spring.io/spring-data/elasticsearch/docs/current/api/org/springframework/data/elasticsearch/core/ElasticsearchRestTemplate.html).
 It is the new client of Elasticsearch based on HTTP, replacing the TransportClient of earlier versions, which used a node-to-node binary protocol.

-`ElasticsearchRestTemplate` implements the interface `ElasticsearchOperations`, which does the heavy lifting for low level search and cluster actions.
+`ElasticsearchRestTemplate` implements the interface `ElasticsearchOperations`, which does the heavy lifting for low-level search and cluster actions.

 ### Indexing
 This interface has the methods `index()` for adding a single document and `bulkIndex()` for adding multiple documents to the index.
 The code snippet here shows the use of `bulkIndex()` for adding multiple products to the index "productindex":